immuno-informatics/carmen-analysis/README.md

                     handle.write(str(r_auc))
         ```

-    9. Add a new cell after current cell no. 11 and paste the following code:
+    10. Change line no. 1 of cell no. 13 to the following:

         ```python
-        suffix = ""
-        # suffix = "_rand_hla_train_only"
-        # suffix = "_rand_hla_test_only"
-        # suffix = "_rand_hla_all"
-        # suffix = "_rand_pep_all"
-        # suffix = "_rand_pep_test_only"
-        # suffix = "_rand_pep_train_only"
-        ```

-    10. Change line no. 1 of current cell no. 13 to the following:

-        ```python
         independent_data, independent_pep_inputs, independent_hla_inputs, independent_labels, independent_loader = data_with_loader(type_="independent", fold=None, batch_size=batch_size, suffix=suffix)
         ```

-    11. Change line no. 2 of current cell no. 13 to the following:
+    11. Change line no. 2 of cell no. 13 to the following:

         ```python
         external_data, external_pep_inputs, external_hla_inputs, external_labels, external_loader = data_with_loader(type_="external", fold=None, batch_size=batch_size, suffix=suffix)
         ```

-    12. Change line no. 12 of current cell no. 14 to the following:
+    12. Change line no. 12 of cell no. 14 to the following:

         ```python
         train_data, train_pep_inputs, train_hla_inputs, train_labels, train_loader = data_with_loader(type_="train", fold=fold, batch_size=batch_size, suffix=suffix)
         ```

-    13. Change line no. 13 of current cell no. 14 to the following:
+    13. Change line no. 13 of cell no. 14 to the following:

         ```python
         val_data, val_pep_inputs, val_hla_inputs, val_labels, val_loader = data_with_loader(type_="val", fold=fold, batch_size=batch_size, suffix=suffix)
         ```

-    14. Change line no. 22 of current cell no. 14 to the following:
+    14. Change line no. 22 of cell no. 14 to the following:

         ```python
         dir_saver = output_dir + f"/models/model{suffix}
         ```

-    15. Change line no. 23 of current cell no. 14 to the following:
+    15. Change line no. 23 of cell no. 14 to the following:

         ```python
         path_saver = dir_saver + f"/model{suffix}_layer{n_layers}_multihead{n_heads}_fold{fold}.pkl"
         ```

-    16. After line no. 67 of current cell no. 14 add the following line:
+    16. After line no. 67 of cell no. 14 add the following line (should be inside the first `for` loop):

         ```python
         save_results()
         ```

-Now, by changing which line is left uncommented in cell no. 12 we can train and test a different model.
+Now, by changing which line is left uncommented in cell no. 4 (`suffix` definitions) we can train and test different models.

 ### X. MHC Class I Antigen Presentation Comparison